Before your cruise can start, you have to get to the port first!

 You can catch the light rail at the airport and ride it to the University Street Station in downtown Seattle.
 From there, it’s a 15-minute walk to the cruise terminal.
 In total, the ride will cost around $3 each way and take about an hour.

 Headed to Pier 91?
 It’s a little tougher to get there, but still possible.
-You’ll take the Link Light Rail to the University Street Station, but then transfer to bus route #24 to ride to the Magnolia Bridge & Pier 91 stop.
+You’ll take the Link Light Rail to the Pioneer Square Station, but then transfer to Route 24 or 33, taking it to the Magnolia Bridge & Pier 91 stop.
 This trip will take you about 75 minutes.

 If you want to have a little more freedom to explore, you can always rent a car, giving you the ability to go anywhere you like before or after your cruise.
 All the major car rental companies are available at the airport, and we’ve found rates as low as $20 per day.